Quality Improvement Tools

 Existing data collection / analysis may not be at the right level to measure improvement (i.e. daily, hourly) so you may need to contact the information department to ask for the data to be provided in a way that allows you to measure improvements.

 You can sign up to a free survey tool on www.surveymonkey.co.uk

 Paper Run Chart Tool

-An excel run chart which automatically plots the dots for you is available here.
+A run chart for you to plots the dots is available here.
 It is a graphical display of data over a period of time (at least 10 points of data are needed).
 The chart will help you and your stakeholders to see variation in your data and to analyse whether this is caused by something “special” or if it is just “normal” (common cause) variation.
 In order to identify if your change is making an improvement, you need to understand your current data (both “normal/common cause variation” and “special cause variation”) before you make a change.

 Agree the time axes and the measures you are plotting.
 Start to collect your data (at least 10 data points before you make the change – this is your baseline).
 Find the median of the data by sorting the data in number order and finding the middle number.
 Using the template below (or similar), record the data in the table then plot the dots and the median line using the graph paper.
 Analyse the variation and ensure you understand any existing “special cause variation” (for example, data changes at the weekends).
 Make your change and plot the data.
 Watch the dots as you make the change.
 If things get worse, stop the change.
 After 10 data plots, analyse the data using the rules (see below).
 If any of these rules apply, there is a “special cause variation” to investigate.
 This may mean your change has made an improvement, or that some other factor has influenced your normal variation in data.